-Uttar Pradesh: Bajrang Dal leader among four arrested for cow slaughter to implicate Muslim man
+Uttar Pradesh: Bajrang Dal leader among four arrested for killing cow to implicate Muslim man

-Monu Bishnoi, the Moradabad district chief of the Hindutva group, is among the accused persons.
+Monu Bishnoi, the Moradabad district chief of the Hindutva group, is among the persons accused.

 A Bajrang Dal leader was among four men arrested on Wednesday in Uttar Pradesh’s Moradabad district for allegedly slaughtering cows to implicate a Muslim man in a false case, reported The Indian Express.